yoavgray/todo-prework/README.md

 The following **optional** features are implemented:

-* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [x] Improved style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [x] Add support for completion due dates for todo items (and display within listview item)
+* [x] Added support for completion due dates for todo items (and display within listview item)
-* [x] Add support for selecting the priority of each todo item (and display in listview item)
+* [x] Added support for selecting the priority of each todo item (and display in listview item)
-* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [x] Used a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [x] Tweaked the style improving the UI / UX, play with colors, images or backgrounds

 The following **optional** features are not YET implemented:

 * [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [x] Add a 'Complete' check box for each item to mark item as completed.
+* [x] Added a 'Complete' check box for each item to mark item as completed.
 * [x] Set time and date for task is through a Dialog showing DatePicker and TimePicker
+* [x] Added support for Spanish from the OptionsMenu and Like/Dislike button to send a feedback email
+* [x] Added an AlertDialog before deleting task from list

 ## Video Walkthrough